2025 Best Construction Engineering Schools in the Middle Atlantic Region

 Construction Engineering is above average in terms of popularity with it being the #455 most popular degree program in the country.
 So, you have a fair amount of options to choose from when looking for a school.

-In 2024, College Factual analyzed 4 schools in order to identify the top ones for its Best Construction Engineering Schools in the Middle Atlantic Region ranking.
-When you put them all together, these colleges and universities awarded 113 degrees in construction engineering during the 2021-2022 academic year.
+In 2025, College Factual analyzed 4 schools in order to identify the top ones for its Best Construction Engineering Schools in the Middle Atlantic Region ranking.
+Combined, these schools handed out 113 degrees in construction engineering to qualified students.

 The construction engineering program you select can have a big impact on your future.
 That's why we developed our collection of Best Schools for Construction Engineering rankings.
 In order to come up with a best overall ranking for construction engineering schools, we combine our degree-level rankings, weighting them by the number of degrees awarded at each level.